 Congratulations!
 You have taken the first step toward filling a vital role for your community – that of a school board member.

-NJSBA’s Candidate Kit provides vital resources, as downloadable PDFs listed below, as well as links to important websites for anyone considering running for their local school board.
+NJSBA’s Candidate Kit provides vital resources (downloadable PDFs listed below), as well as links to important websites for anyone considering running for their local school board.

-Annual Election Dates Legislation signed by Governor Christie in 2012 gave communities the option to change the date of the school board member elections from the third Tuesday in April to the General Election in November.
-Although the majority of school districts have changed to November school elections, please check with your local board of education office to confirm the date of the 2017 school election in your community.
+Annual Election Dates A 2012 law gives communities the option to change the date of the school board member elections from the third Tuesday in April to the General Election in November.
+Although the majority of school districts have changed to November school elections, please check with your local board of education office to confirm the date of the 2018 school election in your community.

 If you are considering serving on your school board, take advantage of NJSBA’s online briefings that provide details about the responsibilities of serving on a local board of education.
 NJSBA’s online briefings include three videos that address leadership, legal issues, and the role of a board member.
 Candidates can also listen to a recorded online radio broadcast, “What Board Members Need to Know When They’re Elected.”